 I was used to working at a fast pace and constantly juggling several projects at the same time.
 For example, just a week before my diagnosis I was busy completing a newly designed Annual Report, firming up the agency’s first strategic plan, about to launch a newly designed website, overseeing multiple grant requests, meeting with funders, managing staff, preparing for year-end campaigns and events, directing programs, working with board members, and so forth.
 And, all of that while leading the agency through a projected six-figure deficit and into a surplus.
 I relied on my ability to relate to people and I used my voice to communicate on the phone and in meetings every day.
 It was extremely difficult for me to go from all of that activity to basically nothing (well, unless you count recovering from brain surgery which really was my full-time job at that point).

 After my craniotomy, I struggled for a very long time.
 Yes, I had to relearn to walk, talk, and drive again but I needed to accomplish something too.
 So, within a few months of my surgery, I started creating a children’s book with my son and a few colleagues.
 I wanted the book to raise money for brain tumor research.
 Even though I could barely talk due to aphasia and halted speech, I reached out to Al and I shared my book idea with him.
 Not only did he call me back, but he encouraged me to proceed.
 That encouragement meant everything to me at a time when I really needed it and I will never forget his kindness.
 Not only was he patient and understanding but he also took me seriously and that meant the world to me.
 Within a few months our book, “That Thing on My Mom’s Brain” was complete.
 I donated the book to the Musella Foundation where it was to be published.
 Al never asked me to donate the book to his foundation, he actually offered to give me an ISBN so I could publish it myself, but I chose to give him the book because I wanted to make sure 100 percent of the net proceeds went toward the profound work he was doing.
-After it was published, one thing led to another and before we knew it the local papers were covering our story and the Port of Long Beach Employees’ Club was running a campaign to purchase several books for every Long Beach Public library (I think there were 12 at the time).
+After it was published, one thing led to another and before we knew it the local papers were covering our story and the Port of Long Beach Employees’ Club was running a campaign to purchase several books for every Long Beach Public library (there were 13 at the time).
 We ended up raising thousands of dollars for the Musella Foundation and doing this allowed me to utilize the skills I had acquired as a non-profit development professional over the last few decades.
 I had a reason to feel worthwhile during the time I was struggling most.
 Having this success was the first step in regaining my confidence.
-Al didn’t have to take my project on, he didn’t have to treat me with compassion and respect… but he did and that was the beginning of my new life.
+Al didn’t have to take my project on, and he didn’t have to treat me with compassion and respect… but he did and that was the beginning of my new life.
 It was the start of my 2nd Chance 2 Live.

 So, what is the Musella Foundation for Brain Tumor Research & Information, Inc.,?